xofbd/sql-viz-project/README.md

 Simple Python project demostrating using data from a relational database to create a visualization.
+The `master` branch is the starting template and `minimial-app` is the branch that contains a minimal working Flask application.